ao140505/ao140505.github.io/_posts/2014-10-04-how-to-get-started-with-rails.markdown

 All websites are built using HTML, CSS, and Javascript - you need to know these.
 If you can look at sketch of a UI and code it up, you know enough about HTML and CSS.
-If not, you should start there.
+If not, start there.

 I also suggest you learn the basics of programming in ruby.
 There are some great online resources for learning this.
-Rails is going to make a lot more sense once you have some knowledge ruby.
+Rails is going to make a lot more sense once you know some ruby.

 ## Break Problems Down

-Breaking big problems down into smaller chunks is a super useful skill.
-To build a product using rails, you need to know Ruby, Rails, HTML, CSS, Javascript, how to deploy your site and more.
+Breaking big problems down into smaller chunks is a good way to speed up your learning.
+To build somethng with rails, you need to know Ruby, Rails, HTML, CSS, Javascript, SQL, deployment and more.
 How well do you think you can learn all of those simultaneously?
 Not very well.

-This same technique can be used when you are building websites.
-Building a website is a lot of work.
-Breaking it up into small tasks will keep you focused and keep you from feeling overwhelmed.
+You do not need to be an expert at all of these languages, but you do need a foundation in each.

 ## Have fun

 Learning how to program is hard work.
 Build something fun as you learn to make it fun and stay motivated.

-For example, after I went through a book on rails, I built a site for saving and sharing recipes because I was really into cooking.
-Make something that is fun or useful for you.
+I was really into cooking when I first started learning rails.
+After I finished a book on rails, I built a site for saving and sharing recipes.
+That made learning rails much more fun and relevant to me.

 ## Shortcuts